eschmidt42/bundestag/README.md

 import pandas as pd
 from fastai.tabular.all import *

-from bundestag import abgeordnetenwatch as aw from bundestag import html_parsing as hp from bundestag import poll_clustering as pc from bundestag import similarity as sim from bundestag import vote_prediction as vp
+from rich import print as pprint

+import bundestag.paths as paths from bundestag import poll_clustering as pc from bundestag import similarity as sim from bundestag import vote_prediction as vp